smartmonkeyio/knowledgebase/docs/developers/optimization/README.md

 * start (optional): GPS coordinate of the vehicle's starting point.
 * end (optional): GPS coordinate of the vehicle's finish point.
 * capacity (optional): Capacity of the vehicle.
 It's an array of `n` dimensions.
-* timewindows (optional): Used to define the working hours of the vehicle.
+* timewindow (optional): Working hours of the vehicle.
 * provides (optional): List of types of services that can be performed by the vehicle.

 ### Services